-In view of the best practice requirements under the Dutch Corporate Governance Code and the relevant provisions of the Dutch Civil Code, Vimetco hereby declares that in 2014:
+In view of the best practice requirements under the Dutch Corporate Governance Code and the relevant provisions of the Dutch Civil Code, Vimetco hereby declares that in 2015:

-there were no transactions involving conflicts of interest with any Board members that are of material significance to Vimetco and/or to the relevant Board members, which would need to be disclosed herein; and in 2014, Vimetco entered into a number of non-material related party transactions.
+- there were no transactions involving conflicts of interest with any Board members that are of material significance to Vimetco and/or to the relevant Board members, which would need to be disclosed herein; and - in 2015, Vimetco entered into a number of non-material related party transactions.
 These transactions were entered into at arm's length and under customary market terms.
-For more information about related party transactions please refer to Note 25 'Related party transactions' to the consolidated financial statements of the Company.
+For more information about related party transactions please refer to Note 25 'Related party transactions' of the Consolidated Financial Statements of the Company independence and objectivity, in 2013 the Company has changed its auditor and Ernst & Young Accountants LLP (EY) has been appointed as the Group's new auditor (replacing Deloitte Accountants B.V.
+In 2015 and 2014, the following amounts were paid for audit services and non-audit services to the auditor (USD thousand):